ilhamtubagus/news-topic-management/README.md

 # Domain Driven Design Golang
 This project demonstrates how we can implement domain design approach in developing golang RESTful API.
 As described by Eric Evans in his book, Domain-Driven Design is an approach to software development that centers the development on programming a domain model that has a rich understanding of the processes and rules of a domain.

-## Purpose of This Project
-This project serves as an evaluation material in Bareksa Backend Home Test.

 ## Case Study
 - News and topic management.
 - CRUD on **news** and **tags**.